In the end, we are dependent on the creatures we have made. Goethe

 Abstract: I believe that the current melanoma epidemic is mostly an artifact of aggressive promotion by dermatologists, dermatopathologists and oncologists.
 For decades the death rate from melanoma has stayed constant, while the rate of diagnosis has soared.
 Promoted screenings, diagnostic drift, and the dermatoscope are causing physicians to pick up indolent lesions that are unlikely to kill.
 These, in turn, cause unwarranted, anxiety in the public and providers.
 When the dermatological establishment started the war on melanoma in the 1980s it had no idea where it would lead and at present we are promoting a scary scenario that many dermatologists recognized as overstated.

 Few dermatologists know and fewer remember, that in the early 1980s, the American Academy of Dermatology (AAD), assessed each member $600 to pay a Madison Avenue public relations firm to help raise the profile of dermatologists in the eyes of the American public.
 The campaign cost millions of dollars and the PR firm concluded that dermatologists should promote themselves as more than lowly “pimple poppers.”
 We were, they told us, the real skin cancer experts and we should market ourselves as such.
 This led the AAD to the recommend widespread skin cancer screenings.
-These free screening clinics have been held in concert with the AAD since1985 and the importance of early detection of non-melanoma and melanoma skin cancers was persuasively promoted as a public good by the AAD, local dermatological societies, and other organizations.3
+These free screening clinics have been held in concert with the AAD since1985 and the importance of early detection of non-melanoma and melanoma skin cancers has been persuasively promoted as a public good by the AAD, local dermatological societies, and other organizations.3

 SEER data show that the annual death rate from melanoma since 1975 has been remarkably constant while the number of melanomas diagnosed has risen about six-fold!1,4,5 So, while the denominator of patients with melanoma has greatly increased the numerator of melanoma deaths has remained constant.
 Dermatologists can declare that one’s chances of survival after a diagnosis of melanoma have improved, but the number of patients dying from aggressive melanomas has not changed much in decades.
 (Figure 1)